Vermilacinia

 Introduction

-Vermilacinia differs from Niebla by the absence of twine-like medullary hyphae referred to as chrondroid strands.
-In Niebla, multiple chondroid strands develop like optical fibers oriented longitudinally within a network of flexuous single hyphal strands surrounded by a double-layered cortex.
+Vermilacinia morphologically differs from Niebla by the absence of twine-like medullary hyphae referred to as chrondroid strands.
+In Niebla, multiple chondroid strands develop like optical fibers oriented longitudinally within a network of flexuous single hyphal strands. all surrounded by a double-layered cortex.
 The strands are often visible to the naked eye in cross section.
-The overlying cortex of Niebla exhibits various patterns of reticulate ridging that with practice can be distinguished by a distinct pattern of development (e.g., in ladder-like in N. rugosa, N. siphonoloba) from irregular developmental patterns in saxicolous Vermilacinia, or in the corticolous Vermilacinia, a regular corrugated cortex can be distinguished in V. corrugata.
-The texture of the saxicolous species cortex appears more like a pie-like crust and its medulla appears much like tissue paper.
-The corticolous species generally have a more flexible thallus organization that relates to swelling and shrinking as moisture is taken from fog and lost from retreat of fog .
+The overlying cortex of Niebla exhibits various patterns of reticulate ridging that aid in distinguishing its species (e.g., ladder-like, N. rugosa with divaricatic acid, N. siphonoloba with sekikaic acid) in contrast to the irregular development of cortical ridging in saxicolous Vermilacinia.
+The texture of the cortex in saxicolous species appears more like a pie-like crust and its medulla in thallus sections appears like tissue paper under a dissecting scope.
+The corticolous species generally have a more flexible thallus organization that relates to swelling and shrinking as moisture is absorbed and lost from the seasonal daily formation and dissipation of fog.
 Its cortex acts like a pliable membrane overlying an accordion-like network of medullary bundles of hyphae ± periclinally oriented and knotted together at frequent intervals.

-Vermilacinia further differs in its secondary metabolites by containing zeorin and/or the diterpenoid [-] -16 α-hydroxykaurane (ceruchinol), at least in all saxicolous species, but ceruchinol is absent in some corticolous species.
+Vermilacinia further differs in its secondary metabolites of zeorin and/or the diterpenoid [-] -16 α-hydroxykaurane (ceruchinol) in all saxicolous and most epiphytic species with exception to some corticolous species, V. corrugata and V. flaccescens.
 Bourgeanic acid is often present while its taxonomic value has not been fully assessed.
-Several species within subgenus Vermilacinia have unique triterpenoid compounds endemic to the coastal Vizcaíno Desert.
-For example, V. ligulata occurs only along the eastern coast of Isla Cedros and directly across on the adjacent Baja peninsula and further north, that of V. rosei is known from three scattered collections ranging from Isla San Roque, near Bahía de Tortugas, and Isla Cedros, and that of V. reptilioderma is also endemic to the western Vizcaíno peninsula and nearby Isla Cedros.
+Several species within subgenus Vermilacinia have unique triterpenoid compounds endemic to the coastal Vizcaíno Desert where they also have limited geographical occurrences.
+For example, V. ligulata occurs only along the eastern coast of Isla Cedros and directly across on the adjacent Baja peninsula from where it extends further north about halfway to Punta Canoas, that of V. rosei is known from three scattered collections, Isla San Roque, near Bahía de Tortugas, and on Isla Cedros, and that of V. reptilioderma is restricted to the western Vizcaíno peninsula and nearby Isla Cedros.
 They may have evolved in isolation from a more widespread ancestral species complex.
 In Niebla, the depsidone species group may also have evolved on an island in the Vizcaíno Desert Region that—after connection to the mainland peninsula—later spread north to the California chaparral-desert ecotone and west to the Vizcaíno Desert area and from there to the southern part of Isla Cedros.

-The species taxonomy for saxicolous Vermilacinia described by Spjut (1996) is fully supported and four new species were named and described (Spjut et al. 2020).
-The higher level classification into two subgenera based on corticolous (Subgenus Cylindricaria) vs. saxicolous (Subgenus Vermilacinia) habit includes a third subclade of two saxicolous species within the corticolous clade (Spjut et al. 2020).
-Nevertheless, all the saxicolous species are included in an updated key to the species presented in Spjut et al, (2020).
-Since this key is open access publication, the key below remains as it was presented on this website in April 2003 with minor changes and updates to the identifications of the images.
-The new species include (1) V. breviloba, a relatively small ± tubular inflated thallus with few basal branches, restricted to a narrow canyon inland from Puerto San Andrés, (2) V. lacunosa, distinct for its crateriform surface and possessing tumidulin, previously known only from corticolous species in South America, discovered near Bahía Tortugas; (3) V. pustulata, similar to V. cedrosensis, except the cortex pustular instead of pitted, appearing infrequent but widely distributed in Baja California and Baja California Sur; and (4) Vermilacinia reticulata, distinguished by ± rectangular cortical depressions, appearing of localy occurrence near Punta Eugenia.
+The species taxonomy for saxicolous Vermilacinia described by Spjut (1996) is supported as previously indicated.
+The key below has been updated in MycoKeys (Spjut et al. 2020).
+Since this key is open access publication, the following key remains as it was presented on this website in April 2003 with minor changes and updates to the identifications of the images.
+The new species include: (1) V. breviloba, a relatively small ± tubular inflated thallus with few basal branches, restricted to a narrow canyon inland from Puerto San Andrés; (2) V. lacunosa, found near Bahía Tortugas, distinct for its crateriform surface and the lichen metabolite tumidulin—previously known only from corticolous species in South America; (3) V. pustulata, similar to V. cedrosensis, except the cortex pustular instead of pitted, appearing infrequent but widely distributed in Baja California and Baja California Sur; and (4) Vermilacinia reticulata, distinguished by ± rectangular cortical depressions, appearing of local occurrence near Punta Eugenia.

 Key to Niebla and Vermilacinia